mahshad/wp-recommenderir/readme.txt

 * similarity (similar items)
 * trendShortTime (trends in short time)
 * trendLongTime (trends in long time)
+* termBasedRecommendInclusive (recommend to user based on terms)
+* termBasedSimilarityInclusive (similar items based on terms)

 Requires at least Wordpress 4.0 and PHP 5.4